rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene01-introduction-to-sonarqube.md

 In this first scene, we've introduced SonarQube and its main features.
 We've seen how it helps teams maintain high code quality standards and catch security issues early.
 In the next scene, we'll dive deeper into setting up your first project and running an analysis.

+### Script for Course Creator
+- Mention scene 01 and summarize the main takeaways

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 01 of our SonarQube course. summarize the main takeaways"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">
 <p style="margin: 0;">Page 1/15</p>
 <p style="margin: 0;">Video ID: SQ_001</p>